googleinterns/sgonks/README.md

 # About the project

-This project is design to get Googlers connect in a fun and exciting way by using Google Search Trends.
+This project is designed to get Googlers connect in a fun and exciting way using Google Search Trends.
-The project will work along similar ideas to virtual trading platforms, but instead of investing in stocks, the player can invest “Trend Bucks” in a Google search query.
-By buying into a search at a given point in time, they can cash out later and earn or lose “Trend Bucks" based on increased or decreased global interest in that query, as indicated by Google trends data.
+The game is based on virtual trading platforms, but instead of investing in stocks, the player can invest “Trend Bucks” in a Google search query.
+By buying into a search at a given point in time, players can cash out later and earn or lose “Trend Bucks" based on increased or decreased global interest in that query, as indicated by Google trends data.
 This provides an interactive way for teams to compete with one another to predict search trends overtime.

 <a name="game-instructions"></a>

 # How to play the game

-1. Everyone in this game will be in a competition that is created by an organiser.
-User can be in more than one competition.
+1. Users log in via their Google accounts.
+On login, the user will see a scrolling screen of every competition they are currently competing in, and the option to create a new competition.
-2. The aim of the game is to invest in the Google Search that you think is going to be trending and end up with the most trend bucks at the end of the competition.
+2. By clicking on a competition, the user is directed to a dashboard display for their performance within that game.
+Every user starts every competition with 500 trend bucks to invest.
+The aim of the game is to invest Google searches that you believe will increase in popularity and finish with the most trend bucks out of every competitor.
-3. My sGonks page is where the user can find their current information.
+3. The 'My sGonks page' is where the user can find essential information about their investments.
-   - Their current trends buck and initial worth.
+   - Their their current networth, amount available for spending, and initial worth.
-   - Their search query stocks that they brought with current value and invested value.
+   - A list of their current investments, their net gain or loss since the date of investment, and the option to sell.
-   - The graph displaying the search trends of their stocks.
+   - A graph displaying the value (popularity) of each of their investments over time.
-4. Users can invest in the Google search query at the sGonks Market page.
+4. Users can invest in Google search queries on the sGonks Market page.
-   - User will be able to search up the search query they want to invest in and see a graph displaying how much it's worth through out the year.
+   - By querying a search term in the textbox, users will see a graph displaying the recent popularity of that search.
-   - If they decide to purchase this search qurey they can put in the about they want to invest in and purchase it.
+   - If wanted, they can then choose an amount and make an investment.
+It will now appear on their dashboard and My sGonks pages.
-5. The competition page is where the user can see their ranking in their team.
-This page will diplays the competitions details and current rank of everyone in that competition.
+5. On the 'Competition' page users can see their ranking in their team, details of the competition such as organiser, start date and end dates, as well as displays of how they have performed relative to other competitors.

 <a name="setup"></a>